CS179K-Summer23/cs179-project-teamgd/README.md

 - **Our features:**
   - Interface to access database: Users interact with our database using the terminal.
 All valid documents are automatically displayed as a table so users can better visualize the data.
   - Authentication/User Profiles: Users can login to the database using username and password.
 Each user has exclusive access to their own database.
+  - Table representation of documents: All documents are represented as tables to help the user better visualize the data.
+These tables are created by taking all of the data from the documents and locally storing the information into dictionaries.
+This enables fast retrieval and editing of information.
   - Ability to query documents: Users have the option to query the entire JSON like ctrl-f or query the table using keys.
   - Ability to find and/or replace strings - will show documents/line number of string location(s): Users can edit specific keys/values that are queried.
   - Uploading/importing documents: Users can upload documents to the database from their computer and download documents from the database to their computer.